Skip to Content

 3. Interview the Tenant: Meet the applicant face-to-face or virtually to talk extensively about their rental history, employment situation, and any issues the application raises.
 This will help you make smart, informed decisions.

 Use clear, simple, and familiar language to make the text easy to understand.
-Keep sentences short and direct and use the active voice to deepen clarity.
-By conducting thorough due diligence and investigating red flags thoroughly, landlords can make proper informed decisions while complying with fair housing laws.
+Keep sentences short and direct, and use the active voice to deepen clarity.
+By conducting thorough due diligence and investigating red flags thoroughly, landlords can make proper, informed decisions while complying with fair housing laws.

 Creating a Comprehensive Screening Criteria Checklist